How We Assess

 - Teacher developed or textbook chapter and unit tests.
 All teachers routinely give assessments to their students on various lessons and units that they are teaching.
 These assessments are graded and make up the report card grade that parents receive.

 - Northwest Evaluation Association.
-Students in grades 1-10 take the computerized MAP test at the end of each year, and we are able to measure academic growth in reading, math and science.
+Students in grades K-8 take the computerized MAP test 3 times a year, and we are able to measure academic growth in reading, math and science.
 We are also able to show progress school-wide using this test.
 It is a very effective test for schools to use not only because of the national standards, but because the results are available right away.

 - MSTEP test.
 This is the state-required test for students in grades 3-8 in various subject areas.